rohitramkumar/GridPicker/README.md

 ==========

 GridPicker is a custom view that improves on the built-in android number picker widget and gives the user more flexibility in terms of usage.
+This library is still in testing stages so be aware that there are some bugs that need fixing.

 Usage
 ======